weilingu/Brand-Logo-Component-Analysis/README.md

 ## Data:

 * `data_sample` *Contributors: Colin Williams, Emily Gu*
-*  To download `emnist` dataset for CNN model training, follow the [python-mnist](https://pypi.org/project/python-mnist/) installation guide
+*  To download `emnist` dataset for CNN model training, follow the installation guide on [python-mnist](https://pypi.org/project/python-mnist/)

 ## Image Processing Procedure

 - Step 1

    Use `tesseract` to identify words/phrases in the logo.
-If the identified words/phrases fully/partially match with the brand name, they are cropped out of the image
+If the identified words/phrases fully/partially match the brand name, they are cropped out of the image

 - Step 2

-   To identify whether the processed image contains alphabetic letters, the image is segregated into componets and each component is evaluated by a `convolutional neural network`.
+   Identify whether the processed image contains alphabetic letters, the image is segregated into componets and each component is evaluated by a `convolutional neural network`.
 If a component is identified as an alphabet, it is cropped out of the image.

 - Step 3